Omni CMS supports the upload of many image file types and stores images as binary files.

 Images share most of the same behaviors as pages.
 For example, you must check out an image to edit it.
 They also have the same file, review, and publish options.
 However, images have fewer access settings and properties compared to pages, and no source code editing.

-Images can be uploaded into image size sets, creating linked copies with predefined dimensions.
+Most images can be also uploaded into image size sets, creating linked copies with predefined dimensions.

 Editing ImagesLink to this section